Skip to main content

 My organisation is applying for SPHM for the first time — how does the 3-month records requirement work in practice?

 The 3-month prerequisite is counted from the date your compliance system is operationally active and generating records — not from when the documentation was written or the system was designed.
+This has applied under MHMS 2020 Section 5(13)(c) since the standard's original publication.
 If your MHMS 2020 system went live on 1 April 2026 (staff trained, HCPs monitored, supplier certificates verified, JKHD meetings conducted and minuted), the earliest you can submit a valid SPHM application is 1 July 2026.
 JAKIM will expect to see at minimum 3 months of HCP monitoring logs, training records, and JKHD activity as evidence of operational readiness — not just completed documentation.

 Pindaan 2026MPPHM 2020MHMS 2020JAKIMHPB JAKIMEksekutif HalalMS 2738:2023IHCShalal certification